 Junior and senior rooms will be accessible throughout the break period.

 Living on-campus is an ideal way to immerse yourself in student life at Creighton.
 You will enhance your educational experience—and make friendships that will last a lifetime.
-Need a place to stay when you’re enrolled at Creighton over the summer months?
-We have summer housing options, too.

 To help you build community, make lifelong friendships and receive the support you need for success, you’ll be living with other first-year students—either on a floor or in one of our first-year freshman residence halls.

 Three out of our nine residence halls are designated freshmen only: Deglman, Gallagher and Kiewit.
 Space in Swanson Hall is also available for freshmen.
 See the first-time housing application process to apply for a freshman residence hall.